netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 We would love to get you involved in this project!
 If you have ideas on things you would like to see or you just want to share a cool dashboard you have setup, you're more than welcome to [contribute](https://github.com/netdata/netdata-grafana-datasource-plugin).

-Checkout our [blogpost](https://www.netdata.cloud/blog/introducing-netdata-source-plugin-for-grafana) and [youtube video](https://www.youtube.com/watch?v=uhvrnFbHlvk) on this new plugin to see how it can work best for you.
+Check out our [blogpost](https://www.netdata.cloud/blog/introducing-netdata-source-plugin-for-grafana) and [youtube video](https://www.youtube.com/watch?v=uhvrnFbHlvk) on this new plugin to see how it can work best for you.

 </details>